 Like most industries, uncertainty seems to define how Jamaica’s tourism sector will do this year, but there are a few bright spots â€” namely, increase in airlift from new markets and the possible start of major infrastructure as early as this year.

 A notable change in Jamaica’s export economy since Independence has been the development of non-traditional exports.
-These include flowers and ornamental plants, specialised tropical fruits, art and crafts.
-New growth industries include garment manufacturing, particularly as a result of the Caribbean Basin Initiative, data processing, music and entertainment.
+These include flowers and ornamental plants, specialized tropical fruits, art, and crafts.
+New growth industries include garment manufacturing, particularly as a result of the Caribbean Basin Initiative, data processing, music, and entertainment.